 She creates new, personal “environments” through her artwork to encourage viewers to meditate on anxieties and memories.
 Her interest in pushing the immersive and experiential qualities of art leads her to work primarily in sculpture and installation.
 Decay, immediacy, details, and deep shadows are essential to her work.

-Teall has exhibited in a number of group shows in and near her hometown of Riverside, CT; at Cornell University, where she completed her BFA; at Columbia University; in NYC, NY; and in Hudson, NY.
-She worked particularly closely with installation artist Angiola Churchill and with painter Christina Burch.
-Teall teaches art to vulnerable students, currently at Fusion Academy and formerly at Trailblazers Academy, Rauschenbusch Metro Ministries, and the South Norwalk Community Center.
+Teall is currently an artist in residence at the Norwalk Art Space.
+She teaches art to vulnerable students, currently at Fusion Academy and formerly at Trailblazers Academy, Rauschenbusch Metro Ministries, and the South Norwalk Community Center.
 Previously she taught courses to all age groups both at Silvermine Arts Center in New Canaan, CT and the Tsogyelgar Center in Ann Arbor, Michigan.